 If there is one sector that is changing the nature of the world we live in faster than any other, it is electronics.
-From mobile phones to the internet, from telecommunications to satellite TV, electronics are ubiquitous, and advancing in leaps and bounds, with more power being crammed into less space year-on-year.
-It is fashionable at this point to quote Moore’s Law.
-Geoffrey Moore was the cofounder of the PC chip company Intel, and the man famous for predicting that the number of transistors on the same-sized piece of silicon would double every two years—without bothering even to imply an end date for this process.
+From mobile phones to the internet, from telecommunications to satellite TV, electronics are ubiquitous, and advancing by leaps and bounds, with more power being crammed into less space year on year.
+It is fashionable at this point to quote Moore’s law.
+Geoffrey Moore was the co-founder of the PC chip company, Intel, and the man famous for predicting that the number of transistors on the same-sized piece of silicon would double every two years—without bothering even to imply an end date for this process.

 Simultaneously, the software industry is on a steep learning curve as it rewrites its applications to take full advantage of the vast amounts of processing power becoming available, whether at the server, on people’s desks, or on a plethora of handheld devices, from palmtop computers to mobile phones and tablet PCs.
 These were first popularized by Apple’s iPad, but by 2011 virtually every hardware manufacturer seemed to be producing a tablet PC.

-As the amount of cheap computer power available to engineers has increased, the power of electronics to transform the world has moved forward, with no part of industry now untouched.
+As the amount of cheap computer power available to engineers has increased, the power of electronics to transform the world has moved forward in leaps and bounds.
+No part of industry is now untouched.
 The ability to simulate real physics inside “the box” has allowed car makers to stress-test both virtual parts and the whole design, long before metal goes anywhere near being machined.
 In advanced medicine, biosciences companies model molecules and processes to predict drug interactions on target proteins or cell constituents, before any real-world work is done.
-In the oil-and-gas sector, vast data sets from seismic and advanced scanning of reservoirs are turned into visual, three-dimensional models that geologists can “walk through,” to examine reservoirs “from the inside” before any well is drilled.
+In the oil and gas sector, vast data sets from seismic and advanced scanning of reservoirs are turned into visual, three-dimensional models that geologists can “walk through,” to examine reservoirs “from the inside” before any well is drilled.

 The ability to create and explore real physics through virtual models increases dramatically with each new breakthrough in processing power.
 Advances in electronics truly have the power to change the rules for whole industries.

-From an industry perspective, electronics has spawned a vast range of specialist industries, from the IT industry (dominated by the likes of IBM and its competitors at the mainframe end, and Intel and AMD at the PC end) to the mobile-phone market.
-It includes TV-set manufacturers, video-game consoles, and, across an array of industry sectors, a vast army of specialist control-systems manufacturers, not to mention the aviation and automobile sectors, both of which could not exist in their present forms without massive input from the electronics sector.
+From an industry perspective, electronics has spawned a vast range of specialist industries, from the IT industry (dominated by the likes of IBM, and its competitors, at the mainframe end, and Intel and AMD at the PC end), to the mobile phone market.
+It includes TV set manufacturers, videogame consoles, and, across an array of industry sectors, a vast army of specialist control-systems manufacturers, not to mention the aviation and auto sectors, both of which could not exist in their present forms without massive input from the electronics sector.
 Then there is the medical devices market, and so on.

 Asia, today, is regarded as the powerhouse of PCB and memory-chip production, yet it all began through a combination of some breakthrough research in Japan, and US companies outsourcing first PCB assembly, then PCB fabrication, to Asia to take advantage of cheap labor rates.
 Today, Asia’s dominance in motherboard and memory-chip manufacturing has reached the point where a US air force colonel, Charles Howe, was prompted to write a strategic study looking at the potential impact on US national security of having so much of the electronics industry outside the United States.